 What happens if you’re dishonest when buying life insurance?

 If you contribute to adverse selection by withholding information from your insurer, then you won’t just cause issues for the insurance company, but yourself as well.
 Intentionally concealing or misrepresenting details on your application is considered insurance fraud, and your insurer can cancel your policy or deny your application.

 If your application is declined because you lied, it’ll go on your MIB report and can make it harder for you to be approved for another policy.
 If you manage to be approved and a lie is discovered later, your provider can deny or reduce the payout to your loved ones.

-Adverse selection causes issues for insurance companies that can get passed on to customers.
-Be totally honest when applying for a life insurance policy, otherwise you’ll contribute to rising rates and jeopardize your family’s financial protection.
+Be totally honest when applying for a life insurance policy.
+Otherwise, you could contribute to adverse selection and jeopardize your family’s financial protection.

-Adverse selection is when one party in a negotiation or contract has more information than the others.
+Adverse selection is when one party in a negotiation or contract has more information than the others, giving them an advantage.

 Too much adverse selection might lead to higher insurance rates.
 If you try to hide information from your insurer, your loved ones could be denied a payout when you die.